MatAgentHub/awesome-ai-agents-for-materials-science/README.md

-# awesome-ai-agents-for-materials-science
+# Awesome AI Agents for Materials Science
-Collection of AI agents for materials science
+A curated list of AI agents for materials science.